Explore this resource

 - Access to Barnardo’s Education Hub for resources.

-This programme will be blended with some online content alongside practical activities and recommended reading.
+This programme is blended with some online content alongside practical activities and recommended reading.

 Coaching and mentoring education system offer

 Education Scotland and the General Teaching Council for Scotland are working in partnership to develop new coaching and mentoring offers for teachers who need it most.
-These coaching and mentoring offers comprise two elements:
+These coaching and mentoring offers comprise the following elements:

 - National professional learning coaching offers - these professional learning offers will increase the coaching and mentoring capacity within the system to ensure that there is long-term sustainability in developing an established coaching culture.

 For further details about coaching and mentoring visit Coaching and Mentoring Matters, an online resource which will provide information on the 1:1 coaching offer and the professional learning opportunities.

 Enhanced support for post-probation teachers